My baby cries in the car

 Some babies hate to be placed in the carseat.
 While others like the carseat, they hate to be in the car itself.
 Car travel can be very distressing for a parent because you aren't able to console your baby using methods you've found effective in other situations.
 You can't easily or safely nurse your baby or hold him while you or someone else is driving a car.
 In addition those screams of distress can trigger panic or anxiety that is distracting while driving.

 Rear facing carseats leave little distraction for a baby who is easily bored and they put parents out of baby's view.
-If your baby seems to like the carseat but cries as soon as it's placed in the car it could be that your baby needs more stimulation or assurances that you are still there.
-Music or a cd of special sounds babies notice can be very effective.
+If your baby seems to like the carseat but cries as soon as it'../item--white-noise-cd--INFANTCALM.html" title="infant calm cd">special sounds babies notice can be very effective.
 An ookie or lovey that can be infused with mom or dad's scent can also help give baby the security that, when coupled with your voice, can be enough to assure your baby that you are still in close proximity.
 A bright image or soft toy can also be tied to the back of the headrest above your baby to provide him with some visual stimulation.

 It could also be that your baby is too cold, too hot, or the sun is in his eyes.
 Be sure your baby is dressed appropriately for your car's temperature.
 You can purchase very inexpensive window shades to help block the sun out of your baby's eyes, or you can purchase a cover that attaches to your baby's carseat for more effective shading that can travel out of the car with your baby.